PhoenixGreen/Cypherpunktimes-articles/Mimble Wimble.md

 Transactions in MimbleWimble can be combined in a way that makes it hard for outsiders to figure out who sent money to whom.
 This is similar to mixing several messages so that no one can tell which message came from which sender.
 This mixing helps make transactions even more private.

 However, MimbleWimble can't do some of the tricks that other protocols can, like creating special conditions for transactions or swapping currencies directly without a middleman.
-But it has a cool trick: as transactions are combined and old, unnecessary data is removed, stopping the history of transactions from growing too big.
+But it has a cool trick: as transactions get combined the older unnecessary data is removed, stopping the history of transactions from growing too big.
 This keeps things running smoothly without needing a super-powerful computer.

 (Animated video explaining Mimblewimble) https://www.youtube.com/watch?v=aIh0XjhNgBc